Canon 7D vs Nikon D3300

 Review summary: Canon 7D vs Nikon D3300

-So what conclusions can be drawn?
+So what is the bottom line?
 Is there a clear favorite between the Canon 7D and the Nikon D3300?
-The listing below highlights the relative strengths of the two models.
+Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.